 Step 4: Write first, edit later

-It’s important that you get your ideas on paper (or Word document) first.
+You must get your ideas on paper (or Word document) first.
 Don’t worry about grammar and punctuation at this stage.
 Your first draft will not be perfect, and that’s ok.
 As you get out all your ideas, make sure they follow your outline.

 Then let your writing sit a while.
 Editing will make more sense after time has gone by or you’ve slept on it.
 You can also find someone in your office to read it for you.
-A second set of eyes on your content is a good thing.
+The second set of eyes on your content is a good thing.

 Step 5: Use a call-to-action

 Your blog should not just come to an end.
 You need to direct the reader to do something at the end of the content.
 A call-to-action might tell them how to subscribe to the blog, download an ebook, register for an event, read another related article, sign up for your newsletter, or something similar.
 Your readers want to learn more, so give them more details!

 Make your blog keyword-friendly.
 Did you use a keyword or keyword phrase to capture search traffic?
 You should use it in the first sentence of your introduction and then sprinkle it in naturally throughout your content.

 Customize your meta description.
 This is the content that shows up on Google’s search results pages.
 It should be a summary of what’s on the page.
 Its length should be up to 160 characters with an actionable verb like “read” or “discover” included.

 Include anchor text within your content.
 These will be words or phrases made into a hyperlink leading to another page on your website or a resource website.
 Consider linking to pages that rank well for the keywords you’re concentrating on.

 Optimize your images.
 If you have a photo attached to your blog, be sure to include keywords in the file name and fill out the alt text with a brief, keyword-rich description.